jonnonz1/nz-statute-book/acts/public/1982/friendly-societies-and-credit-unions-act-1982.md

 ### 140A Notice of intention to remove from register
-(1) The Registrar may remove a credit union from the register under section 140(2)﻿(b) to (d) only if— (a) the Registrar is satisfied that notice of the intention to remove the credit union from the register has been given in the prescribed manner to the public and all other prescribed persons (if any); and
+(1) The Registrar may remove a credit union from the register under section 140(2)﻿(b) to (d) only if— (a) the Registrar has given notice to the public and all other prescribed persons (if any) of the Registrar’s intention to remove the credit union from the register in the prescribed manner and containing the prescribed information; and
   (b) the Registrar—
     (i) is satisfied that no person has objected to the removal under section 140B; or (ii) if an objection to the removal has been received, has complied with sections 140C and 140D.